section-engineering-education/engineering-education/content/articles/building-a-crud-api-dapper-aspnet-core/index.md

 #### Some Helpful Dapper Methods

 ###### Execute
-Execute is an extension method that can be called from any object of type IDbConnection.
-The method executes a command and returns the number of affected rows.
-It is usually used to execute stored procedures and INSERT, UPDATE, and DELETE operations.
+The `Execute` method executes a command and returns the number of affected rows.
+It is usually used to perform INSERT, UPDATE, and DELETE operations.

-###### Query
+##### Query
-Query method is an extension method that can be called from any object of type IDbConnection.
-It can execute a query and map the result.
+This method executes a query and maps the result.
 It is usually used to fetch objects from the database.

-###### QueryFirst
+##### QueryFirst
-It is an extension method that can be called from any object of type IDbConnection.
-It executes a query and maps the first result that matches the parameters in the query.
+This method executes a query and maps the first result that matches the parameters in the query.

-###### QueryFirstOrDefault
+##### QueryFirstOrDefault
-This method is an extension method that can be called from any object of type IDbConnection.
-It functions like `QueryFirst` but returns a default value if the sequence contains no elements.
+This functions like QueryFirst but returns a default value if the sequence contains no elements.

-###### QuerySingle
+##### QuerySingle
-This method is an extension method that can be called from any object of type IDbConnection.
-It executes a query and maps the first result.
+It executes a query and maps the result provided that there is only one item in the sequence.
 It throws an exception if there is not exactly one element in the sequence which happens either when no element or more than one element is returned.

-###### QuerySingleOrDefault
+##### QuerySingleOrDefault
-It is an extension method that can be called from any object of type IDbConnection.
-It can execute a query and map the first result, or a default value if the sequence is empty; this method throws an exception if there is more than one element in the sequence.
+This method works like `QuerySingle` but returns a default value if no item is returned from the database.

-###### QueryMultiple
+##### QueryMultiple
-This method is an extension method that can be called from any object of type IDbConnection.
-It can execute multiple queries within the same command and map results.
+This method can execute many queries simultaneously with one command and map results.

 ### Creating a new ASP.NET Core API project